Global Growth & Strategy·Localization Best Practices

 4. QA specialists and reviewers: Establishing a rigorous review process through proofreading and localization testing in order to deliver the agreed translation quality.

-Usually, translation workflows are managed using a patched-together system that is siloed and relies heavily on good old spreadsheets.
+Usually, translation workflows are managed using a patched-together, siloed system that relies heavily on good old spreadsheets.

 Mario Pluzny, currently the Localization Program Manager at Twitter, shares the biggest challenge around ensuring quality without the right tools and processes:

-Here’s what the review workflow looks like when using a TMS — software that lets you track and manage the localization process in one place — like Lokalise:
+Here’s what a typical quality review workflow looks like when using a TMS like Lokalise, a localization platform designed to track and manage your entire translation pipeline in one place:

 1. Create custom statuses to identify multiple review steps (e.g., copywriting review, subject matter expert review, regulatory review, internal quality checks, etc.)